 Dedicate at least 30 minutes a day to playtime with your furry friend.
 Taking your dog walking in the morning before you leave for work will help them relax and rest for longer when you are away.

-Are you going away on holidays sometime soon?
+Are you going away on holiday sometime soon?
 Just hire an Airtasker to so some dog sitting with your furry bestie!
 For your reference, here’s a dog sitting price guide.